I

 I can’t remember where I got the little metal water pump; I think it was among some dollar store accessories I bought years ago for my Christmas village.
 It wouldn’t stand up on the moss, so I put a flat stone under it.

 The tiny bird on the roof is from Michael’s.
-They have a whole bunch of mini garden things that are to die for, but you’ll pay a premium price.
+This craft store has a variety of mini garden things that are to die for, but you’ll pay a premium price.
 Two itty bitty birds in a package cost almost $4 with tax, on sale.
 They’re the only store-bought things for my mini gardens that I didn’t get from a dollar store.
+I perched one of the birds on the top of the house.

 To ensure that neither the bird or the pump would tip over, I attached them with a small square of two-sided tape.
 A dot of hot glue will work, too.